 This dough is very soft, but that’s okay.
 The cookies are also soft and a little bit cracked.
 I like that because it’s more “ground-like,” which is perfect if you make them for Groundhog’s Day.

 Each cookie is rolled in granulated sugar and stamped with a fork, forming a crisscross pattern.

 Don’t put the kisses on top of the cookies until after they’re finished baking.
 Otherwise the chocolate will melt too much.
 Press a kiss gently on top of each cookie as soon as you take the pan out of the oven.
 Let the cookies rest on the pan for 5 minutes to firm up a bit before moving them to a wire cooling rack.

 If you don’t celebrate Groundhog’s Day, maybe you should!
 It’s fun recognizing random holidays that don’t get as much notice (like Presidents’ Day)!
-If you make these next near or any time, tag me @rosesandwhiskers on Instagram and use the hashtag #rosesandwhiskers.
+If you try these peanut butter blossoms, tag me @rosesandwhiskers on Instagram and use the hashtag #rosesandwhiskers.

 Happy baking! 🙂

 - 2 cups gluten free 1 to 1 baking flour or substitute all-purpose flour for gluten-full cookies

 - 1/2 tsp baking soda

 - 1/4 tsp salt

 - 1/2 cup unsalted butter softened to room temperature